Yemen says kills militant behind attacks on Westerners

 Yemeni President Abd Rabbu Mansour Hadi has said many AQAP fighters in Yemen are foreigners.
 Yemen has announced the death of an Uzbek militant and a Chechen.

-(Additional reporting by Yara Bayoumy in Dubai, Mohammed Mukhashaf in Aden, and Peter Cooney in Washington; Writing by Sami Aboudi and Yara Bayoumy; Editing by Robin Pomeroy and Eric Walsh)
+(Additional reporting by Yara Bayoumy in Dubai and Mohammed Mukhashaf in Aden; Writing by Sami Aboudi and Yara Bayoumy; Editing by Robin Pomeroy)